hak5/lanturtle-modules/wiki/index.md

 6. Browse to the LAN Turtle firmware recovery web interface at http://192.168.1.1
 7. Follow the on screen prompts to upload and flash the factory image downloaded in step 1
 8. When the flash is complete the LAN Turtle will reboot and will be accessible again from 172.16.84.1 with the default username root and password sh3llz

+##Manually Upgrading

+LAN Turtle firmware may be updated"over the air" by choosing Check for Updates from the Config menu.
+If an Internet providing Ethernet connection is not available, updates may be flashed to the device manually using the following process:

+1. Download the latest UPDATE file from https://downloads.lanturtle.com/
+2. Verify that the MD5 checksums match
+3. Manually SCP the file to the LAN Turtle in /tmp (ex: scp turtle-2.bin root@172.16.84.1:/tmp/)
+4. From the LAN Turtle, exit shell to the bash prompt and issue: sysupgrade -n /tmp/turtle-2.bin
+5. Wait about 5 minutes for the LAN Turtle to flash the firmware and reboot